Finding time to write a blog, deciding on a blog theme...there are many challenges to writing one blog

 river

-When it comes to technical topics, I try to write about things that I didn't know about while dealing with customers, but that I think other people might be interested in.
+Regarding technical topics, I try to write about things I learned while dealing with customers that I didn't know before and that I think others might find useful.

 Komatsu